-Keurig is making a great effort in modernizing the look and feel of their machine.
-It clearly shows in the design of the Keurig K-Mini Plus, just like it shows in the design of K-Elite and K-Select.
+Keurig is making a great effort in modernizing the look and feel of their machines.
+It clearly shows in the design of the Keurig K-Mini Plus.
 The biggest difference here, why make a new machine?
 Is it any different or better than the old K-Mini (K15 or K10), and if you already have a K-Mini, should you upgrade to a new one?
 That’s what I’ll be answering in this post.

 - The slimmest Keurig machine to date (as of writing), at 5″ wide only.

 - The taller design now allows to place a travel mug up to 7″ tall when removing the drip tray.